jumpinjackie/fdo/OpenSourceBuild__README.txt

            The FDO ODBC provider build will automatically locate thee files in this liocation.

-       b) Install an unixODBC driver such as the EasySofy Oracle ODBC driver.
+       b) install an unixODBC driver such as the EasySofy Oracle ODBC driver.
 This installation will include the driver libraries as well as the unixODBC manager libraries.
           If such an installation occurs the manager libraries and headers will not be installed under /usr/lib or usr/include but will be installed in a custom location